-An operating budget was adopted and maintained by the governing board for the District pursuant to the requirements of Florida Statutes.
-The budget is adopted using the same basis of accounting that is used in preparation of the fund financial statements.
 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2022.
-Actual recreation fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2022.
+Actual general fund and recreation fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-MIDDLE VILLAGE COMMUNITY DEVELOPMENT DISTRICT CLAY COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+MIDDLE VILLAGE COMMUNITY DEVELOPMENT DISTRICT CLAY COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

 Element Comments

-Number of district employees compensated at 9/30/2022 26

-Number of independent contractors compensated in September 2022 16

-Employee compensation for FYE 9/30/2022 (paid/accrued) \$168,649.28

-Independent contractor compensation for FYE 9/30/2022 \$1,779,993.59

-Construction projects to begin on or after October 1; (>\$65K)

-Series 2018 No construction project

-Budget variance report See pages 23 and 24 of annual financial report

-Ad Valorem taxes; Not applicable

-Non ad valorem special assessments;

-Special assessment rate FYE 9/30/2022 Operations and maintenance -

-Residential: \$488.03 - \$723.77

-Commertial: \$.34 per sq.ft

-Debt service Series 2022/ 2018-2 -

-Residential: \$692.54 - \$977.11

-Commertial: \$.76 per sq.ft

-Outstanding Bonds:

-Series 2022 due May 1, 2035, see Note 7 for details \$16,639,000

-Series 2018-2 due May 1, 2035, see Note 7 for details \$2,155,000
+Number of District employees compensated in the last pay period of the District's fiscal year being reported.
+30 Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being reported.
+32 Employee compensation \$197,466.19 Independent contractor compensation \$1,981,383.09 Construction projects to begin on or after October 1; (>\$65K) Not applicable Budget variance report See the Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate Operations and maintenance - Residential: \$522.91 - \$868.47 Commertial: \$0.57 Debt service - Residential: \$572.62 - \$800,77 Commertial: \$0.62 Special assessments collected \$3,942,617.00 Outstanding Bonds: see Note 7 for details

-951 Yamato Road • Suite 280 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com
+1001 Yamato Road • Suite 301 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com